fatmatakokal/Project3/README.md

 <h1>SCSS Project</h1>

-This project, which was created using html scss and  technologies.
+This project was created using scss technologies.

 <h3>Screenshot</h3>